SamusAranX/ScreenSnap/README.md

 ## Known Things That You Don’t Need To Open Issues For

 * Screenshots are saved as PNGs only.
 If this is a problem for you, I recommend getting a larger memory card.
+* Taking screenshots of the lock screen is currently not possible.
+This might never get fixed due to lack of documentation.